WiscADSL/uFS/cfs_bench/exprs/artifact_eval/README.md

 ae plot microbench single
 ```

+This will create `microbench_single.eps` in the current working directory.

 ### Microbenchmark: multithreaded uFS vs. ext4

 To compare multithreaded uFS and ext4 (fig. 6 in uFS paper):